Limiting directions for random walks in classical affine Weyl groups: Acknowledgements

 \section{Acknowledgements}

 We thank Anne Schilling for useful discussions.
+We thank Anne Schilling for useful discussions.
 AA was partially supported by Department of Science and Technology grant EMR/2016/ 006624 and by the UGC Centre for Advanced Studies.
 SL and SP were supported by the Swedish Research Council grant 621-2014-4780.
 This material is based upon work supported by the Swedish Research Council under grant no.~2016-06596 while AA, SL and SP were in residence at the Institut Mittag-Leffler in Djursholm, Sweden during the January-April semester in 2020.